BetterDiscord/docs/docs/api/bdapi.md

 ___

 ### deleteData <span class="deprecated">Deprecated</span>
-Deletes a piece of stored data, this is different than saving as null or undefined.
+Deletes a piece of stored data.
+This is different than saving `null` or `undefined`.

 | Parameter |  Type  |       Description      |
 |:----------|:------:|:----------------------:|